ihor/NSPL/README.md

-float                               | Checks that argument is a float                                        | OR numeric                             | Checks that argument is numeric                                        | OR string                              | Checks that argument is a string                                       | OR array_                              | Checks that argument is array                                          | OR object                              | Checks that argument is object                                         | OR callable_                           | Checks that argument is callable                                       | OR arrayKey                            | Checks that argument can be an array key                               | OR traversable                         | Checks that argument can be traversed with foreach                     | OR
+float                               | Checks that argument is a float                                        | OR numeric                             | Checks that argument is numeric                                        | OR string                              | Checks that argument is a string                                       | OR array_                              | Checks that argument is an array                                          | OR object                              | Checks that argument is an object                                         | OR callable_                           | Checks that argument is callable                                       | OR arrayKey                            | Checks that argument can be an array key                               | OR traversable                         | Checks that argument can be traversed with foreach                     | OR